 A change in an investor’s asset mix is easier to implement when you use an ETF as the core position.
 If an investor wants to increase his or her equity exposure, the purchase of additional shares of an ETF makes it easy to do without having to buy additional shares for current holdings.

-4) Easier to Monitor
+4) Easier to Monitor and Understand

 The more stocks in a portfolio, the harder it is to monitor and manage; after all, there are more investment decisions that have to be made and more factors to be considered.
 With an ETF or index fund representing a core position, the number of stocks can be decreased, resulting in a portfolio that is less complex and easier to understand.